ThomasKimble/ThomasKimble.github.io/_software/mobility-and-friendship.md

 |            Event            |     1.5     |
 |            Other            |     1.0     |

 Second of all, we want to know if a check-in was performed during the peak hours of the venue category.
 For this we use level 1 categories to be slightly more precise in our categorisation.
-If a check-in is within the venue's peak hours, we give it a score of **S_peak = 2**, if it isn't we give it **S_peak = 1**.
+If a check-in is within the venue's peak hours, we give it a score of **$$S_peak = 2$$**, if it isn't we give it **S_peak = 1**.
 Each check-in can now get a social score by multiplying the coefficient with the peak hour score: **S = C*S_peak**.

 Right, we have now given the check-ins social scores but not the users.
 We therefore give each user an individual social score that is equals to the mean value of **S** for each of their check-ins.